PropelAuth/terraform-provider-propelauth/docs/resources/api_key_alert.md

 ### Required

-- `advance_notice_days` (Number) The number of days before an API key expires by which time end users will recieve an email alert.
+- `advance_notice_days` (Number) The number of days before an API key expires by which time end users will receive an email alert.

 ## Import